km90000/InventoryManagementSystem/README.md

 ## Run the Project
 To run the project locally, locate the InventoryManagementSystemApplication.java file from your IDE, Right-click the class and choose Run.

+## Access the database
+This project uses an H2 in-memory database.
-To check the h2 in memory database, navigate to the following: http://localhost:8080/h2-console/
+To access the database UI, open: http://localhost:8080/h2-console/

+Use the following login details:
+JDBC URL: jdbc:h2:mem:testdb
+User Name: (The username is stored in the src/main/resources/application.properties file)
+Password: (The password is stored in the src/main/resources/application.properties file)

-## Test the Project:
+## Test the API EndPoints:
-To test the use cases use the following endpoints in Postman:
+Use Postman or any REST client to test the API.

 1. Add new products to the system:
    POST: http://localhost:8080/products/

-   Sample data:
+   Sample Request Body:
    {
     "id": 1001,
     "name": "TV",